-I am a 4 year (and counting) lung cancer survivor.
-My mother died of lung cancer at age 82.
-At age 62 I was shocked when I was diagnosed with lung cancer.
-I had no symptoms and was a very healty life-long avid/competitive runner, cyclist and triathlete.
+I am a 5 year lung cancer survivor.
+My mother died of lung cancer at age 82 and at age 62 I was shocked when I was diagnosed with lung cancer.
+I had no symptoms and was a very healthy life-long avid/competitive runner, cyclist and triathlete.
 I never considered myself at risk for lung cancer.
-A CT scan to check for injuries from a bike fall found the unrelated lung cancer.
+A CT scan to check for injuries after a bike fall found the unrelated lung cancer.

-On October 21, 2018 we will be holding the Lung Cancer Research Foundation's Brooklyn Free to Breathe Walk.
+On October 20, 2019 we will be holding the Lung Cancer Research Foundation's Brooklyn Free to Breathe Walk.
 It takes place at Cadman Plaza and is a fun and uplifting morning.
+Together we can make a difference for each and every person whose life has been touched by lung cancer.

 Here are three ways you can join help me to making this vision a reality: